We hope this article will be your guiding light to determining the value of using a UV sterilizer or filter in your pond.

 The science goes even deeper to discover how a healthy environment is maintained through natural methods.
 From our research, we have seen the value of diatoms produce more oxygen, enhance water clarity, and improve overall pond health.
 By maintaining the right types of beneficial bacteria, you are able to keep a pond crystal clear without a UV light.

-In fact, we recommend you do not use a UV light with Nualgi Ponds to keep your pond clean and clear.
-Through the experiences of our users, we have learned that most the most modern and successful ponds have made the UV system obsolete.
+In fact, we recommend you do not use a UV light with Nualgi Ponds.
+Through the experiences of our users, we have learned that the most modern and successful ponds have made the UV system obsolete.
 Since the UV light works against the natural biological cycle, it negatively affects the efforts of Nualgi Ponds to control algae.

 Safe for Fish, Plants, Amphibians, Birds & Pets!